Hussein Ammouta

 About

-Hussein Ammouta is a 56-year-old football coach, born on October 24, 1969.
+Hussein Ammouta is a 56-year-old football coach at Al Ahly SC, born on October 24, 1969.
 Follow Hussein Ammouta on FotMob for live match updates, detailed statistics, career history, transfer news, FotMob ratings, and comprehensive performance analytics.

 Hussein Ammouta's coaching career has also included time at Al-Jazira, Jordan, FAR Rabat, Wydad Casablanca, Morocco, Morocco A', Al-Sadd, and FUS Rabat.